What Your Car Color Says About You—and Why It Matters for Your Wallet

 New cars on lot

-BASF designers connect with other designers and artists in an array of industries—from fashion and food, to science and technology and everything in between—in their quest for color research.
-(In fact, Apple products are often credited with the steady climb in popularity of white cars.)
 The designers also draw inspiration from everyday places like markets, main streets, city centers and nature trails.
-Designers take that research into account with the prevailing vehicle body styles—certain colors work better on certain sizes and shapes of vehicles—in various parts of the world to create on-trend color collections for those regions.
+Then they take that research into account with the prevailing vehicle body styles—certain colors work better on certain sizes and shapes of vehicles—in various parts of the world to create on-trend color collections for those regions.

 Share